hazelcast/hazelcast-reference-manual/src/ClusterSHScript.md

 **Changing cluster version:**

-Learn more about when you should change the cluster version in [Rolling Upgrades section](#Rolling-member-upgrades-across-minor-versions).
+Learn more about when you should change the cluster version in [Rolling Member Upgrades section](#rolling-member-upgrades).

 To change the cluster version to `3.9`, use the following command: